NBJIN/Project-2-/README.md

 https://fonts.googleapis.com/css2?family=Montserrat:wght@300&display=swap

-The backup font which has been used is Arial again it is a very clear font and can be easily seen in the selected colors for this project.
+The backup font which has been used is Arial again it is a very clear font and can be easily seen with the selected colors for this project.

 https://en.wikipedia.org/wiki/Arial